-The preparation of financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenditures during the period.
+The preparation of financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the period.
+Significant areas requiring the use of management's estimates include the useful lives of tangible capital assets, allowance for doubtful accounts, and asset retirement obligations.
 Where measurement uncertainty exists, the financial statements have been prepared within reasonable limits of materiality.
 Actual results could differ from those estimates.